ionic-team/ionic-docs/src/pages/building/testing.md

 #### Testing Environment

-Setting up a testing environment involves creating a new environment file that uses a dedicated testing backend and updating the `angular.json` file to use that environment.
+Setting up a testing environment involves creating a new environment file that uses a dedicated testing backend, updating the `angular.json` file to use that environment, and modifying the `e2e` script in the `package.json` to specify the `test` environment.

 ##### Create the `environment.e2e.ts` File